-Thank you for enquiring about applying for a position with the Australian Antarctic Division (AAD).
+Thank you for enquiring about applying for a position with the Australian Antarctic Division (AAD), for jobs in Australia.
 The following guide provides advice on how to construct your application and what you can expect from the selection process.
 If you have any questions please contact the Recruitment team on 1800 030 755 or by contact form.

 Am I eligible to apply for a position with the AAD?

 The AAD employs staff under the Public Service Act 1999.
 This act usually requires that all employees are Australian Citizens.
 In some circumstances, our agency head has the power to engage someone who is not a citizen — for example where a position has been very difficult to fill.
 In the case of an ongoing vacancy the selected person will usually be expected to take out citizenship once they are employed.